saadsaifse/intro-to-AI-hackathon/4. Ethics in AI/Tutorial.md

 ```
 Examples:
-● People can be put in places they never visited by using photoshop.
+● People can be put in places they never visited with people they never met by using photoshop.
 ● AI can change the way one looks by 'slimming' them down in before and after pictures advertising a  diet pill.
 ```
 **Check out these "Fake" AI tools:**